 Gadgets – For the 2020 model year, the GLC 43 AMG is equipped with Mercedes’ new MBUX infotainment system.
 It has a similar layout as the last iteration of the COMMAND infotainment system but there are more ways to control it and has a few new features.

-Firstly, it can be controlled by the touchpad (not that intuitive) on the center console, the touchscreen itself, a blackberry style button on the steering wheel, or by intuitive voice commands.
+Firstly, it can be controlled by the new touchpad on the center console, the touchscreen itself, a blackberry style button on the steering wheel, or by intuitive voice commands.
 I found myself using the blackberry style touch button on the steering wheel the most to control the infotainment.

 Secondly, the MBUX infotainment comes with a couple of new features such as augmented reality turn-by-turn navigation which can overlay directions on the touchscreen from a camera that is looking forward.
 It’s a pretty neat system and should help in avoiding wrong or missed turns when navigating.
 Another new feature is Track Pace which can track your time and other metrics around race tracks all around the world.
 You can also program your own race track into the system and set lap times when you take your GLC 43 around it.